cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 <img src="https://i.postimg.cc/fRgf1Sf8/Screenshot-from-2020-03-25-14-53-29.png" />

 Click on the `Heroes` tab.
-You can see your hard-earned delegation reward and a `Calim reward` button at the bottom of the page.
+You can see your hard-earned delegation reward and a `Claim reward` button at the bottom of the page.
 Click it:

 <img src="https://i.postimg.cc/wvyNJmPM/Screenshot-from-2020-03-31-20-40-02.png" />